 For more information on HPOZ permits and approvals visit the Frequently Asked Questions page at the Office of Historic Resources’ website.
 You can also visit the Information for Property Owners page.

 Please share this information with your neighbors.
 If you are a renter make sure that your landlord or property manager is aware of the HPOZ guidelines, too.
 There is a learning curve to living in an HPOZ and it is important that everyone knows the ABCs of HPOZ…

 For additional information visit:

 Miracle Mile DPR Forms:

 Miracle Mile HPOZ Chairperson Mark Zecca talks with Robby O’Donnell about how an HPOZ is administered and how it impacts property owners.

-The Miracle Mile is establishing an Historic Preservation Overlay Zone (HPOZ) to protect our historic neighborhood from mansionization and overdevelopment.
-An HPOZ is based on an “Historic Resources Survey.”
+The Miracle Mile Historic Preservation Overlay Zone (HPOZ) was established to protect our historic neighborhood from mansionization and overdevelopment.
+An HPOZ is based on a “Historic Resources Survey.”
 Here’s the survey team at work.
 (Recorded June 11, 2015)

 “…historic district ordinances enable a local Historic Preservation Commission to deny inappropriate alteration or demolition of historic structures within district boundaries.
 They also allow for design review of new construction within the district, to help ensure that new development is compatible with the neighborhood’s unique historic character and context.”

 ~ Los Angeles Conservancy: Ability to Designate Historic Districts